‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 You need to be fit enough to walk up to 4 miles or so at a time; and you need to be comfortable with silence.

 You will need waterproofs, walking boots and probably wellies; sunscreen too; a water bottle.
+Some people bring staffs or walking poles as the ground is often uneven and slippery.
 And – of course – writing materials.

 NB you will need to attend the whole retreat